Digital strategist, Consultant, Trainer

 Technology is a tool to solve human problems, not the other way around.

-Mental models are force multipliers
+Mental models as force multipliers

 Frameworks like first principles, inversion, and second-order thinking help cut through noise and focus on what actually matters.

-Why before How
+Why before how

 Culture beats strategy